Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Preliminaries

-An \emph{independent set} in a graph $G = (V,E)$ is any subset of nodes $\IS \subseteq V$ such that no two nodes in $\IS$ share an edge (are adjacent).
-An independent set $\IS$ is called a \emph{maximal independent set (MIS)} if it is not possible to add any other node of $G$ to $\IS$ and obtain an independent set; and it is a \emph{maximum independent set} if every independent set in $G$ has size at most $|\IS|$.
+An \emph{independent set} in a graph $G = (V,E)$ is any subset of nodes $\IS \subseteq V$ such that no two nodes in $\IS$ share an edge.
+An independent set $\IS$ is called a \emph{maximal independent set (MIS)} if it is not possible to add any other node of $G$ to $\IS$ and obtain an independent set.

-A \emph{matching} of a graph $G = (V,E)$ is any independent subset of edges $M \subseteq E$, that is, such that no two edges in $M$ share an endpoint.
-A matching $M$ of a graph $G$ is a \emph{maximal matching} if it is not possible to add any other edge of $G$ to $M$ and obtain a matching; and it is a \emph{maximum matching} if every matching in $G$ has size at most $|M|$.
+A \emph{matching} of a graph $G = (V,E)$ is any independent subset of edges $M \subseteq E$ (i.e., no two edges in $M$ share an endpoint).
+A matching $M$ of a graph $G$ is a \emph{maximal matching} if it is not possible to add any other edge of $G$ to $M$ and obtain a matching.

-A (vertex) \emph{coloring} is an assignment of colors to each node of a graph such that no edge connects two identically colored nodes.
-The \emph{$(\Delta+1)$-coloring} is the problem of coloring vertices with $\Delta+1$ colors, where $\Delta$ is the maximum degree of the input graph.
-In the \emph{list-coloring} problem, every node $v$ receives as part of its input a palette $Pal(v)$ of colors, and the goal is to find a proper vertex coloring, in which every $v$ is assigned to a color from $Pal(v)$.
-Finally, the \emph{(deg + 1)-list coloring} problem is the list-coloring problem where the pallets sizes are $|Pal(v)| = \deg(v)+1$.
-We assume that each color can be represented by $O(\log n)$-bits, so that all input palettes can be stored using $\widetilde{O}(m)$ global space.
-Notice that both the $(\Delta+1)$-coloring problem and the (deg+1)-list coloring problem admit a simple sequential greedy algorithm.